 Criminal Justice Program Description

-The program of criminal justice has a commitment to improving the quality of justice through education, research, and public service.
+The criminal justice program has a commitment to improving the quality of justice through education, research, and public service.
 The faculty of the criminal justice program recognizes its mission as threefold.

 The program is dedicated to offering its majors a state-of-the-art education in criminal justice by providing them with a comprehensive and critical understanding of the criminal justice system and the society in which it functions.
-At the same time, the faculty is committed to addressing the needs of our students and to preparing them to move into criminal justice careers or post graduate work as liberally educated, intellectually mature, ethically aware, and culturally sensitive men and women.
+At the same time, as part of Stevenson University's School of Humanities and Social Sciences, the faculty is committed to addressing the needs of our students and to preparing them to move into criminal justice careers or post graduate work as liberally educated, intellectually mature, ethically aware, and culturally sensitive men and women.
 Moreover, the program is dedicated to providing students throughout the university with opportunities to examine critically the broad questions of how justice is administered in American society and globally as well as confront the fundamental issues of criminal justice, which they face as professionals and as involved citizens.